What Does Rain Symbolize in the Bible?

 God’s Rainbow of Promise

-After talking at length about the significance of rain, we would be remiss if we left out rainbows.
+After talking at length about the significance of rain, I would be remiss to leave out rainbows.
 Rainbows are one of the most popular symbols in connection with rain.
-Regardless of our current popular culture’s definition, what is God’s purpose for rainbows?
+Regardless of the current popular culture’s definition, what is God’s purpose for this arc of colors?
 What do they mean?

 In ancient times, rainbows represented a sign from God.
 People would see the rainbow and remember God’s promise in Genesis: